Andr0id100/assignment-submission/README.md

 * Uses the query results to create a condensed answer for the user questions.
 * Also added an indirect mode for more vaugue questions, which rewrites the question to be more grounded in the available data.

+Note: All the PII from the users seems to already be redacted from the dataset so that module wasn't implemented.

 To run:
 ```bash
 python cli.py